Tolc-Software/frontend.py/docs/public/conversions.md

 This page shows what is automatically translated and to what.
 On the left is the `C++` and to the right what the corresponding interface in `python` will be.
 Not converted means there will be no automatic translation to a corresponding `python` object (for example `std::queue` does not automatically translate to `queue.Queue`).
+Note that any restriction this poses only applies to the public interface of your code (e.g. your public headers).

 ## Conversion tables ##